Richard dropped in late morning after a quick breakfast with the girls, informing Gwen he would return by Thursday.

 "An expected increase.
 It's in line with the amount of practice you've been doing."

-Gwen flexed her fingers, then placed her hand atop the orb once again.
+Gwen again placed her hand atop the orb.

 "Yeah."
 She took a lungful of air.
 The last time she had performed the same test, her grandmother had to supplement her vitality with a Restoration.
 "Here I go."